John Mason Neale

-John Mason Neale (24 January 1818 – 6 August 1866) was an English Anglican priest, scholar and hymnwriter.
-He worked and wrote on a wide range of holy Christian texts, including obscure medieval hymns, both Western and Eastern.
-Among his most famous hymns is the 1853 Good King Wenceslas, set on Boxing Day.
+John Mason Neale (24 January 1818 – 6 August 1866) was an English Anglican priest, scholar, and hymnwriter.
+He worked on and wrote a wide range of holy Christian texts, including obscure medieval hymns, both Western and Eastern.
+Among his most famous hymns is the 1853 Good King Wenceslas, set on St. Stephen's day, known as Boxing Day in the UK.
 An Anglo-Catholic, Neale's works have found positive reception in high-church Anglicanism and Western Rite Orthodoxy.

 Life

 Neale was born in London on 24 January 1818, his parents being the clergyman Cornelius Neale and Susanna Neale, daughter of John Mason Good.
 A younger sister Elizabeth Neale (1822–1901) founded the Community of the Holy Cross.
 He was educated at Sherborne School, Dorset, and Trinity College, Cambridge, where (despite being said to be the best classical scholar in his year) his lack of ability in mathematics prevented him taking an honours degree.
 Neale was named after the Puritan cleric and hymn writer John Mason (1645–94), of whom his mother Susanna was a descendant.

-At the age of 22 Neale was the chaplain of Downing College, Cambridge.
+At the age of 22, Neale was the chaplain of Downing College, Cambridge.
 At Cambridge he was affected by the Oxford Movement and, particularly interested in church architecture, helped to found the Cambridge Camden Society (afterwards known as the Ecclesiological Society).
 The society advocated for more ritual and religious decoration in churches, and was closely associated with the Gothic Revival.
 Neale's first published address was made to the society on November 22, 1841.
 Neale was ordained in 1842.
-He was briefly incumbent of Crawley in Sussex, but was forced to resign due to a chronic lung disease.
+He was briefly incumbent of Crawley in Sussex but was forced to resign due to a chronic lung disease.
 The following winter he lived in the Madeira Islands, where he was able to do research for his History of the Eastern Church.
 In 1846 he became warden of Sackville College, an almshouse at East Grinstead, an appointment which he held until his death.